wllchrst/prethesis-experiments/PrethesisNotes/PrethesisNotes/Experiments/First Experiments/Datasets.md

 - https://huggingface.co/datasets/SetFit/emotion
 - https://huggingface.co/datasets/mteb/emotion

-The last dataset that is going to be used is from Indonesia dataset
+The last dataset that is going to be used is from Indonesia dataset (Happy, Anger, Sadness, Love, Fear)
 - https://github.com/rhiosutoyo/PRDECT-ID-Indonesian-Product-Reviews-Dataset